nadinesk/nadinesk.github.io/_posts/2016-09-29-Clinton-Trump-Debate-Sentiment-Analysis.markdown

 *Getting the Sentiment Analysis Results*:

-I used the function provided in [this](http://varianceexplained.org/r/trump-tweets/) post by David Robinson to perform the sentiment analysis.
+I used R to perform the analysis, and the function provided in [this](http://varianceexplained.org/r/trump-tweets/) post by David Robinson to perform the sentiment analysis.
 I then created functions to automate total word counts; perform the sentiment analysis (again using the code in Varience Explained post by Robinson to do all the heavy lifting); reshape data to reshape it for the bar chart; and to create the bar chart.

 *Sentiment Analysis Overview*: